val8119/typing_test/README.md

-# typing_test
+# Typing Test

 A simple typing test to calculate your WPM